Mark-Ball/portfolio-site/README.md

 # Functionality and Features

+### A consistent style

+The entire webpage is united using a consistent fonts, colours, and themes.

-### Fixed navigation and footer bars
+### Navigation and footer bars

 The site will include a navigation bar, which will include links to the other main pages of the website - home, projects, blog, and CV - on each page.
-This will enable users to easily navigate the site without needing to scroll to the top of the page when they wish to access different areas of the site.
+The navigation bar both informs visitors of the other pages available on the website, and allows them a way to visit them.

-A footer bar will be included with links to personal accounts - LinkedIn, Github, and email.
-This will allow visitors to view additional information such as technology projects and to get in contact with me if they wish.
+A footer bar will be included with links to professional accounts - LinkedIn and Github - as well as a link which will open an email message to my email address.
+This will allow visitors to view additional information such as my career prior to tech, personal projects, and allow them to get in contact with me if they wish.

-Both the navigation and footer bar will be fixed on the screen.
-The navigation bar will be fixed at the top and the footer will be fixed at the bottom of the viewport so they are always visible as the visitors scrolls.

 ### Responsive Design